atusy/vimconf-2025-small/index.md

         * fast enough to react text changes
         * robust user experience under syntax errors
 * For Neovim,
-    * A key component syntax-related features, especially syntax highlighting
+    * A key component of syntax-related features, especially syntax highlighting
 * For Vim...?
     * mattn has been working on to integrate tree-sitter based syntax highlighting

-## Tree-sitter in Neovim
+# Is tree-sitter for syntax highlighting?

+* No, tree-sitter is just a parsing library
+* **syntax** highlight is just an application of obtained abstract **syntax** tree
+* We can do more with AST
+    * Code folding
+    * Smart selection of `if` statement, function definition, and so on
+* Unlock your imagination and power of tree-sitter!

+# Counting the Neovim builtin applications

+How many out of 10 are the builtin?

 1. Syntax highlighting
 1. Code folding